admin-shell-io/smt-semantic-models/io.admin-shell.idta.contact_information/README.md

 ### Added

+* new property "postalCode" because zipCode only allows numbers´- Attention: namespace version was not changed (see https://github.com/admin-shell-io/submodel-templates/issues/215)
 * added preferred names.
 Attention: they are not yet aligned with the names as defined in the IEC CDD dictionary or ECLASS
 * added some German descriptions and preferred names
 * added missing example values